questianon/sdupdates/README.md

 !!!
 Links are dying.
 If you happen to have a file listed in https://rentry.org/sdupdates#deadmissing or that's not on this list, please get it to me.

-!!! note Changelog: added stuff, **chinese telegram channel uploaded by telegram anon**

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates.
 There is also a WIP embedding directory here: https://github.com/questianon/sdupdates/wiki

-!!! note If you know how to do stuff in markdown and html/can make a webpage easily/want to contribute, contact me
+!!! note If you know how to do stuff in markdown and html/can make a webpage easily/want to contribute in any way, contact me

 ### Quicklinks:
 * News: https://rentry.org/sdupdates#newsfeed